amadeus4dev/developer-guides/docs/resources/market-insight.md

 ## Find the top destinations or the busiest period for a given city

-You may wonder which destination the travelers travel to the most and when is the busiest period from a given city.
-You can get the travel insight from a given city and month with 3 endpoints.
+You may wonder which destination the travelers travel to the most and when is the busiest period for a given city.
+You can get the travel insight from a given city and month with the following three endpoints.

 !!! information
     - The results of these 3 endpoints are based on estimated flight traffic summary data from the past 12 months.